How do you stop feeling sick on Wegovy?

 4. Stay away from triggering foods and drinks

-While no food is officially off limits when taking Wegovy, there are some bites and beverages you may want to avoid during treatment — and this is especially true if you’re dealing with digestive woes or want to prevent them from occurring in the first place.
-Of course, this is just a blanket list, and results may vary based on the individual.
+While no food is officially off limits when taking Wegovy, there are some items you may want to avoid during treatment.
+This is especially true if you’re dealing with digestive woes or want to prevent them from occurring in the first place.
+Of course, the following is just a blanket list, and results may vary based on the individual.

 • Foods high in saturated fats (e.g. fatty meats, full-fat dairy products)